 Exploratory testing investigates and discovers bugs and errors on the fly.
 It allows for testers to uncover software issues manually that are often unanticipated; where the QA team tests in a manner how most users may actually use the app.

-Coined by Cem Kaner, exploratory testing “emphasizes the personal freedom and responsibility of the individual tester to continually optimize the quality of their work by treating test-related learning, test design, test execution, and test result interpretation as mutually supportive activities that run in parallel throughout the project.”
+Coined by Cem Kaner in 1984, exploratory testing “emphasizes the personal freedom and responsibility of the individual tester to continually optimize the quality of their work by treating test-related learning, test design, test execution, and test result interpretation as mutually supportive activities that run in parallel throughout the project.”

 2. Performance testing test cases

-The fundamental objective of performance testing is to ensure the performance and stability of your mobile application.
+The primary objective of performance testing is to ensure the performance and stability of your mobile application.

 8 performance test case scenarios questions: